 Numaflow Dataplane High-Level Architecture¶

-Numaflow allows developers with basic knowledge of Kubernetes but without any special knowledge of data/stream processing to easily create massively parallel data/stream processing jobs using a programming language of their choice.
+Numaflow allows developers without any special knowledge of data/stream processing to easily create massively parallel data/stream processing jobs using a programming language of their choice, with just basic knowledge of Kubernetes.

 Reliable data processing is highly desirable and exactly-once semantics is often required by many data processing applications.
 This document describes the use cases, requirements, and design for providing exactly-once semantics with Numaflow.